himazawa/himazawa.github.io/content/posts/security-theatre/index.en.md

 Working in the field, I have seen many organizations invest a significant amount of time and resources (read: people and money) into security measures that provide little to no actual security.
 <!--more-->
 I've witnessed organizations perform a never-ending clown show in the name of security.
-This is commonly referred to as "security theatre."
+This is commonly referred to as "security theatre".

 ## What is the Security Theatre